 Upon entering the program, students are required to have a physical examination by their physician.
 The verification of this exam must be documented on the Confidential Medical Record form.
-Students should maintain a copy of this form.
+Students should upload this completed physical into EXXAT and maintain a copy of this form.
 Some facilities may require an updated physical examination.
 If requested, students need to promptly schedule an examination and utilize facility specific forms (if applicable).